-The campus, located in the residential and business neighborhood of Piazza Savonarola, consists of five historic buildings and a lovely garden, all within easy walking distance of Florence’s city center.
+The Syracuse University Florence campus located in and around Piazza Savonarola lies just outside of Florence’s medieval town center and consists of five historic buildings, all within easy walking distance of the city center.

-Villa Rossa is the main point of reference on campus.
+Villa Rossa is the campus hub.
 Most administrative offices, classrooms, the computer lab and snack bar are located here.
-Access to the garden, the library, and all non-studio classrooms is through the Villa Rossa.
-Built as a private residence in 1892, the villa has been home to the university’s Florence center since the program’s founding in 1959.
-It was purchased by Syracuse University in 1963.
+Access to the garden, the Villino, the Annex and Dependance are all from the Villa Rossa located at Piazza Savonarola n.
+15. Designed and built as a private residence by Italian nobleman Mario Gigliucci for his family of five in 1892, this unique, brick-colored villa has been home to the university’s Florence program since 1959.

 The printmaking studio is located in a separate building across from the Villino on Via della Robbia, 99.

 The architecture studios are located at Piazzale Donatello 25, a few doors down from the studio arts building.
 Four large studios, two computer labs, and faculty and administrative offices are located in the same building.
 Students have access to a spacious terrace on the second floor and a small, private garden on the ground level.